rahuldas-001/Alluvial-Bar-Segementation-using-CNNs/README.md

 📊 Use Case Example
-This model has been tested on imagery from rivers like the Brahmaputra, Ganga, and Teesta, where bar morphology changes rapidly due to monsoonal hydrology and anthropogenic interventions (e.g., dam construction, embankments).
+This model has been tested on imagery with weak labels genertaed using indices such as NDWI from Google Earth Engine from Bhrahmaputra river where bar morphology changes rapidly due to monsoonal hydrology and anthropogenic interventions (e.g., dam construction, embankments).

 📸 Input and Output Example